Skip to Content

 Children need to know effective strategies for them to delay gratification.

-Those who shift attention away from immediate rewards tend to have a longer delay of gratification5.
 It was a skill not exhibited by those who couldn’t wait for the second marshmallow.

 Insufficient executive functions

-Reductions in general executive functions and inhibitory control contribute to the desire to seek immediate satisfaction in some children, especially in the face of positive social cues6.
+Reductions in general executive functions and inhibitory control contribute to the desire to seek immediate satisfaction in some children, especially in the face of positive social cues.6

 Lack of self–regulatory skills

-In functional magnetic resonance imaging (fMRI), scientists have found that emotional control is even more important than cognitive control in resisting an instant reward7.
+In functional magnetic resonance imaging (fMRI), scientists have found that emotional control is even more important than cognitive control in resisting an instant reward.7

 Emotional distress

-Experiencing emotional distress can weaken one’s self-control.
-When people are upset, they give priority to short-term emotion regulation over other long-term goals so they can feel better8.
+When people are upset, they prioritize short-term emotion regulation over other long-term goals to feel better.8

 Lack of consequential life experiences

-When children experience regrettable consequences for taking a risk, they can learn greater self-control to resist temptations in the moment9
+When children experience regrettable consequences for taking a risk, they can learn greater self-control to resist temptations in the moment.9

 boy plays video game instant gratification psychology